 Both units are operated by MMWEC.

 While these units share many common facilities, including the same building, they were developed as separate units in the MMWEC power supply.
-The Stony Brook units are located on MMWEC’s 350-acre Stony Brook Energy Center site, which also is home to MMWEC’s corporate headquarters and is located in Ludlow, Massachusetts.
+The Stony Brook units are located on MMWEC’s 400+ acre site, which also is home to MMWEC’s corporate headquarters and is located in Ludlow, Massachusetts.

 SBEC is Crucial to the New England Power Grid